Abernaughty/git-maber/PokeData/README.md

 ## Debugging

-If you encounter issues with API credentials or environment variables, see the [Debugging Guide](docs/debugging-guide.md) for detailed troubleshooting steps.
+If you encounter issues with API credentials or environment variables:

+- For immediate diagnostics, see the [Quick Debug Guide](docs/quick-debug-guide.md)
+- For comprehensive troubleshooting, see the [Debugging Guide](docs/debugging-guide.md)

 ## License